This session is great to improve speed for runners. It is perfect for both runners and triathletes alike.

-The next set is of two, one mile (four laps of a standard athletic track) reps done at Level IV, follow this with a 400m (one lap of a standard athletics track) Rest Interval (RI) jogging at Level II.
+The next set is of two, one-mile (four laps of a standard athletic track) reps done at Level IV, followed by a 400m (one lap of a standard athletics track) Rest Interval (RI) jogging at Level II.

 The Cool Down (CD) is at a low intensity, jogging (Level II) for a minimum of ten minutes.

 Finish with 10 minutes of stretching to assist with the recovery.